OrangeC93/Book_Business_DS/1_Uncertainty.md

 ![image](/pic/BH_eg.png)
 The recipe in Algorithm 3 is now simple: find the largest p-value that is below this line and call it and all smaller p-values “significant.”
 These five points are shown in Figure 1.9; you expect that around q = 0.1 of them (0 to 1 of the values) are false positives.

+## Bayesian Inference
+Bayesian uncertainty, which characterizes probabilities over models and parameters by appealing to the idea of subjective beliefs rather than repeated trials.